ZeerohDev/jCCAPI/README.md

 Simply take the .JAR from the release folder, and import it as an External Jar library in your favorite Java IDE.
 From there, create a new instance of jCCAPI, and you are good to go!

+**Note: Make sure you have 2.70 CCAPI installed on your PS3 or it will NOT work!**

 ##Additional Information
 -All of the other Java files aside from jCCAPI.java are different variables for various methods in jCCAPI.
 This includes Buzzer Types, NotifyIcons, Reboot Options, LED Colors, and more!